JoyXu123/JoyXu123.github.io/README.md

 - all kinds of project points link to my external project page on github.
 (All these links open a new tab)
 5. HTML Table with CSS Styling is used in "Online Courses Taken" Section.
 6. Interactive Component is added in hobby.html.
-Whenever my curser moves to a new division, the new division will be highlighted.
+Whenever my curser moves to a new division of my hobby, the new division will be highlighted in grey.
+7. I have used the media query in css to make sure my personal website can be displayed properly on all types of devices.